aaronminnick/capstone-VST-audio-plugin/LOG.md

 1600 - 1715: Continue working through tutorials.
 Trying to add an oscillator but version differences in file structure make it confusing.

 ##### Cumulative Hours 2/25: 4:55
+---
+_At this point, I decided to explore an alternate framework with better documentation._

+---

 #### 2/28/22
 1240 - 1310: Worked through installation and [getting started tutorial](https://docs.juce.com/master/tutorial_new_projucer_project.html) for [JUCE](https://juce.com/), an alternate C++ audio plugin framework.